realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 subtitle: A Permeability Criterion for Scientific and Philosophical Models
 ---

+# Interactional Epistemics (WIP)

-# A Permeability Criterion for Scientific and Philosophical Models
+## A Permeability Criterion for Scientific and Philosophical Models

 ---